Melissa Davis

 Melissa Davis, soprano

-She is currently a PhD candidate in performance at the University of Melbourne Conservatorium of Music.
-She also maintains her position as Artistic Director of Nightingale Opera Theatre in the United States.
+Currently, Davis is a PhD candidate in Performance at the University of Melbourne Conservatorium of Music, where she also serves as a member of the vocal staff.